deepaksood619/deepaksood619.github.io/docs/networking/others/grpc/comparison.md

 ## gRPC recommended scenarios

-- **Microservices--** gRPC is designed for low latency and high throughput communication. gRPC is great for lightweight microservices where efficiency is critical.
+- **Microservices -** gRPC is designed for low latency and high throughput communication. gRPC is great for lightweight microservices where efficiency is critical.
-- **Point-to-point real-time communication--** gRPC has excellent support for bi-directional streaming. gRPC services can push messages in real-time without polling.
+- **Point-to-point real-time communication -** gRPC has excellent support for bi-directional streaming. gRPC services can push messages in real-time without polling.
-- **Polyglot environments--** gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.
+- **Polyglot environments -** gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.
-- **Network constrained environments--** gRPC messages are serialized with Protobuf, a lightweight message format.
+- **Network constrained environments -** gRPC messages are serialized with Protobuf, a lightweight message format.
 A gRPC message is always smaller than an equivalent JSON message.

 ## gRPC weaknesses

 - Limited browser support
 - Not human readable

 <https://docs.microsoft.com/en-us/aspnet/core/grpc/comparison>